-If you want to see my full review and playthrough of every pedal in the L.R.
-Baggs Align Series, check out my review here.
+If you want to see more of this series, check out my full review and playthrough of every pedal in the L.R.
+Baggs Align Series.

-That being said, this reverb pedal is hands-down a must-have guitar pedal.
+That being said, this L.R Baggs Reverb pedal is hands-down the best acoustic guitar reverb pedal.

 If you want a little extra roominess, a little extra depth, a little extra je ne sais quoi, then this is it.

 If you want to, you can also get a little crazy with this reverb pedal, making washed out, delayed tones that expand into any space you want.

 Earthquaker Devices: Avalanche Run

 If you want to really plunge the sonic depths of what a reverb pedal can do, this is a must-have guitar pedal.

 While I personally appreciate the L.R.
 Baggs pedal for its simplicity, the Avalanche Run is still a ton of fun.